ZoesDev/streamerbot-logging/README.md

 # streamerbot-logging
 Side project for [Streamer.bot](https://streamer.bot) to log my chat to mysql using Nodejs and Streamerbots Websockets this is semi hacky as I do not have docker or any scripts setup to make it easier yet.

+## Use at your own risk
+As I consider this code still as a 0.0.2 alpha code and as such things may change and break on you while I am working on adding new features to the code or fixing bugs. hoepfully someday I will have it 100% for my use case with a search and anylatics setup like I am wanting

 ## Getting started